 AI-based chatbots are central to transforming CX for next-gen customers

 Rajesh Balaji, Global Delivery Leader, Enterprise Application Service, Cognizant

-I believe chatbots will also have specializations and they will be custom-built for different situations
+I believe chatbots will be custom-built for different situations

 Pradyot Ghate, Associate Vice President and Product Lead, Zomato